William Wirt (attorney general)

-William Wirt (November 8, 1772 – February 18, 1834) was an American author and statesman who is credited with turning the position of United States Attorney General into one of influence.
-He was the longest serving Attorney General in U.S. history.
-He was also the Anti-Masonic nominee for president in the 1832 election.
+William Wirt (November 8, 1772 – February 18, 1834) was an American lawyer, politician and author who is credited with turning the position of United States Attorney General into one of influence.
+The longest-serving attorney general in U.S. history, Wirt also served in the Virginia House of Delegates and was the Anti-Masonic nominee for president in the 1832 election.

-Wirt grew up in Maryland but pursued a legal career in Virginia, passing the Virginia bar in 1792.
+Orphaned as a child, Wirt grew up in Maryland but initially pursued a legal career in Virginia, passing the Virginia bar in 1792.
 After holding various positions, he served as the prosecutor in Aaron Burr's trial for treason.
-He won election to the Virginia House of Delegates in 1808 and was appointed as a United States Attorney in 1816.
+Wirt won election to the Virginia House of Delegates in 1808 and was appointed as a United States Attorney in 1816.
 The following year, President James Monroe appointed him to the position of United States Attorney General.
 Wirt remained in that office for the next twelve years, serving under Monroe and John Quincy Adams.
-He continued his law career after leaving office, representing the Cherokee in Cherokee Nation v.
+He continued his law career after leaving office, primarily in Maryland, and may be best known for representing the Cherokee in Cherokee Nation v.
 Georgia.

-Though Wirt was himself a former Freemason, the Anti-Masonic Party nominated him for president in 1832.
+Though Wirt was a former Freemason, the Anti-Masonic Party nominated him for president in 1832.
 Wirt did not actively campaign for office and refused to publicly speak against Masonry.
 Nonetheless, the ticket of Wirt and Amos Ellmaker carried the state of Vermont, becoming the first third party presidential ticket to win a state.
 After the election, Wirt continued to practice law until his death in 1834.
-Wirt County, West Virginia, is named in Wirt's honor.

-Biography
+Early life and education

-William Wirt was born in Bladensburg, Maryland to a German mother, Henrietta, and a Swiss German father, Jacob Wirt.
-Both of his parents died before he was eight years old and Jasper Wirt, his uncle, became his guardian.
+William Wirt was born in Bladensburg, Maryland, to a German mother, Henrietta, and a Swiss German father, Jacob Wirt.
+He had a sister, Catherine, who would marry James Johnston, and their daughter would marry Dabney Minor, a Virginia planter and politician.
+Meanwhile, both parents died before Wirt was eight years old, so their uncle, Jasper Wirt, became their guardian.
 Between his seventh and his eleventh year Wirt was sent to several classical schools and finally to one kept by the Reverend James Hunt in Montgomery County, where he received over the course of four years the chief part of his education.
 For two years he boarded with Hunt, in whose library he spent much of his time, reading with a keen and indiscriminate appetite.
-In his fifteenth year the school was disbanded, and his inheritance nearly exhausted.
+In his 15th year the school was disbanded, by which time Wirt's inheritance was nearly exhausted.

 Ninian Edwards (later governor of Illinois) had been Wirt's schoolmate, and Edwards's father, Benjamin Edwards (later a member of Congress from Maryland), thought Wirt had more than ordinary natural ability and invited him to reside with his family as tutor to Ninian and two nephews, offering him also the use of his library for his own studies.
 Wirt accepted the offer and stayed twenty months, teaching, pursuing his own classical and historical studies, writing, and preparing for the bar.